crcami/glass-card-project/README.md

 If you would like to contribute to this project, feel free to suggest improvements or report issues.
 Contributions are welcome through pull requests or by opening issues in the project repository.

-## License

-This project is licensed under the MIT License.
-For more details, refer to the LICENSE file in the repository.

 ## Developer

 ```bash